Table of contents

 }

-You will notice that docker by default inject a bunch of rules to make sure that your traffic does not leak out of the internal network and cause mayhem.
+You will notice that docker by default injected a bunch of rules to make sure that your traffic does not leak out of the internal network and cause mayhem.

 Please do not mess with any of the docker rules as breaking those can lead to sever connectivity issues and can also impact other users on our server.